 How to Choose Your Wedding Reception Venue

 Selecting your wedding venue is one of the first items you’ll have to decide after you get engaged.
+With websites like VenueHub making venue bookings easier, the difficult job is choosing the location.
 Once know where you want to get married, then all the other details, such as theme, colour scheme, menu, etc. will just fall into place.
-But selecting a Niagara on the Lake wedding venue isn’t just determining what you like; there are other factors to consider, such as parking, accessibility and price.
+But selecting a Niagara on the Lake wedding venue isn’t just determining what you like; there are other factors to consider, such as parking, accessibility, price and how all of your guests are going to navigate here.
 We’ve come up with some of the most important things to answer the questions of how to choose your wedding reception venue.

 Style Me Pretty